Proper Attire For A Viewing

 If the viewing is being held in a very hot climate or the family has indicated that the dress code is casual, it may be more acceptable to wear shorts, but they should still be of a conservative length and style.
 When in doubt, it’s best to choose more traditional attire to ensure that you are showing the proper respect for the deceased and their family.

-See also Can I Wear Jeans To A Wake
+See also Should I Wear A Jacket Today

 What Should Women Wear to a Viewing?